covector/piVot/Assets/Scripts/SecurePlayerPrefs/Readme.txt

-***Thanks for purchasing SecurePlayerPrefs!***
+***Thanks for purchasing PlayerPrefs!***

-SecurePlayerPrefsDemo.cs and SecurePlayerPrefsDemoClass.cs
+PlayerPrefsDemo.cs and PlayerPrefsDemoClass.cs
-will show you how easy it is to use SecurePlayerPrefs!
+will show you how easy it is to use PlayerPrefs!
 Don't forget to import the namespace SecPlayerPrefs with using SecPlayerPrefs;

 *******************************************************************************
-IMPORTANT Please replace keyArray in SecurePlayerPrefs.cs with your own 256-AES Key!
+IMPORTANT Please replace keyArray in PlayerPrefs.cs with your own 256-AES Key!
 You can generate it here: http://randomkeygen.com/ Just use the CodeIgniter Encryption Keys